realm/realm-dotnet/README.md

 ## Examples

-Some minimal examples of Realm use can be found in the `examples` folder.
+Some minimal examples of Realm use can be found in the `examples` folder:

+* [QuickJournal](examples/QuickJournal): a simple Xamarin.Forms application that shows how Realm can be used effectively in conjunction with MVVM and data binding.

 ## Contributing

 See [CONTRIBUTING.md](CONTRIBUTING.md) for more details!